fortanix/sq-dsm/buffered-reader/README.md

 # Details

-Because the [`BufRead`] trait doesn't provide a mechanism for the user to size the interal buffer, a parser can't generally be sure that the internal buffer will be large enough to allow it to work with all data in place.
+Because the [`BufRead`] trait doesn't provide a mechanism for the user to size the internal buffer, a parser can't generally be sure that the internal buffer will be large enough to allow it to work with all data in place.